bfelipe/k8-local/README.md

     ./setup_ingress_nginx_controller.sh

-**Importante:** Because we are running k8 locally, seems like when you restart mikinube, ingress controller stop to work properly, you have to run this same script everytime you restart minikube.

 Now we are going to install kubernetes dashboard, so we can actually handle kubernetes using a user interface:

     ./k8_dashboard.sh